-- 1. In 2002 the County guaranteed a loan on behalf of the Senior Citizens Center.
-The original amount of the loan was \$350,000 and was paid off in 2022.
-The Senior Citizens Center made all scheduled payments. - 2.
-In 2013 the County opened a \$2,000,000 line of credit for disaster response / emergency preparation.
-No monies have been borrowed and only the BOCC may authorize a borrowing after declaring a state of emergency. - 3.
+- 1. In 2013 the County opened a \$2,000,000 line of credit for disaster response / emergency preparation.
+No monies have been borrowed and only the BOCC may authorize a borrowing after declaring a state of emergency. - 2.
 As noted in the introduction on page 4, the County also has long-term debt in the form of employment benefits.
 The three (3) primary obligations the County owes are future payouts of compensated absences, pension obligations (unfunded liability on future payouts of retirement benefits through the Florida Retirement System) and other post-employment benefits (implicit subsidy of health insurance for retirees).
 The total of these obligations will never be due all at the same time but will be typically paid out over time as they become due as employees leave or retire.
 Compensated absences are paid out in a lump sum as employees leave the County based on the guidelines of the employee handbook.
-Retirement benefits are paid as billed by the Florida Retirement System on a monthly basis and other post-employment benefits are paid out as the health insurance is billed by Capital Health Plan (CHP) on a monthly basis.
+Retirement benefits are paid as billed by the Florida Retirement System monthly, and other post-employment benefits are paid out as the health insurance is billed by Capital Health Plan (CHP) monthly.
 The County has little to no control over these obligations unless the BOCC chooses to change the benefits paid to employees and those changes would only affect new employees.

-The long-term debt balances at year end FY21/22 for compensated absences was \$1,471,288, \$26,541,794 in future pension obligations, and \$2,412,547 in other post-employment benefits.
+The long-term debt balances at year end FY22/23 for compensated absences was \$1,608,571, \$33,091,329 in future pension obligations, and \$3,717,343 in other post-employment benefits.

-- 4. As noted in the introduction on page 4, the County also has estimated future liabilities related to the closure and post-closure of the County's landfill.
+- 3. As noted in the introduction on page 4, the County also has estimated future liabilities related to the closure and post-closure of the County's landfill.
 This liability will be paid annually over time to a vendor who monitors the landfill for compliance with Florida Department of Environmental Protection (FDEP) standards.
-The estimated liability at year end FY21/22 was \$821,257. - 5.
-The total debt for the County as of September 30, 2021 according to the annual financial report is \$40,580,889 which is \$1,170 of debt per Wakulla citizen.
+The estimated liability at year end FY22/23 was \$787,256. - 4.
+The total debt for the County as of September 30, 2023, according to the annual financial report is \$76,216,604 which is \$2,150 of debt per Wakulla citizen.